SAfeguarding during the COVID 19 outbreak

-Patcham Junior School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
+Patcham Junior School is committed to safeguarding and promoting the welfare of children.
+It expects all staff and volunteers to share this commitment.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy/Safeguarding Policy which can be viewed here.